 The Sea Terminal in Douglas is within a couple of minutes’ walk of the central bus hub, where you can transfer to the rest of the island.
 There is also a taxi rank just outside the front of the building if you do not wish to use the public transport network.

-Travel via air goes through Ronaldsway Airport in the south of the island and is served by three airlines Easyjet, Loganair and Aer Lingus.
+Travel via air goes through Ronaldsway Airport in the south of the island and is served by three airlines: Easyjet, Loganair and Aer Lingus.
 Travel time can vary, and some flights can take as little as 30 minutes, making it the ideal option for many travellers.

 Belfast International – Easyjet